 This 234-acre property consists of woodlands, open grass meadow, and formal gardens with flower and shrub specimens from all over the world.
 The park includes the William and Mildred Lasdon Memorial Garden, the azalea garden, the 4-acre Chinese Friendship Pavilion, the Famous and Historic Tree Trail, the 22-acre Mildred D. Lasdon Bird Sanctuary, Garden Shop, and four memorials and a museum honoring Westchester veterans.
 The park offers botanical art classes, a plant sale in May, and a Halloween train show in October.

 Information on this season’s events was not available at press time.
 Please call or visit the website for updates.

 The 40-acre nature preserve is home to many species of birds, plants, and trees from around the world.
 Summer is a prime time to visit the butterfly garden, hummingbird garden, and dragonfly pond.
 Kids in grades 1-5 can participate in Nature Week events in July and other programs, such as the Awesome Adaptation Series and Habitat Exploration Series from May-August.

 220 Boston Post Road, Rye

 The 140-acre wildlife sanctuary borders 35 acres of Jay property and is comprised of forest, meadow, salt marsh, and shore.
 There are 3 miles of trails and ½ mile of shoreline along the Long Island Sound.
 The nature center displays a small number of changing exhibits and saltwater aquaria containing representative species of marine life and offers environmental programs to schools and other groups by registration.
-The conservancy also offers a summer ecology program for children ages 4-12 and an ecologist-in-training summer program for kids in junior high school.
+The conservancy also offers a summer ecology program for children ages 4-12 and an ecologist-in-training summer program for kids in grades 7-9.

 51 Route 100, Katonah